Deviated Septum Sleep Apnea: What Is It, and How Is It Treated?

 People who believe they may be dealing with a deviated septum, sleep apnea, or both should consult with a doctor.
 At this time, they can undergo an evaluation to determine the best way to treat their symptoms.

 Can a Deviated Septum and Sleep Apnea Be Treated at the Same Time?

 There may be times when a septoplasty is used to simultaneously treat a deviated septum and sleep apnea.
 During this sleep apnea surgery, the cartilage on the interior portion of a patient’s nose is straightened.
 Then, the size of the patient’s turbinates (curved bones on the nasal passage) is reduced, which increases the size of the nasal airway.
 Also, if the patient has suffered a nasal valve collapse, the nasal valves can be repaired accordingly.

 Other sleep apnea surgery options are also available, and they may help patients treat a deviated septum and sleep apnea at the same time.
 For example, minimally invasive procedures may be performed under local anesthesia to treat issues associated with the nose, palate, or base of the tongue.
-In other instances, a doctor may recommend an adenoidectomy, tonsillectomy, or another sleep apnea surgery option.
+In other instances, a doctor may recommend an adenoidectomy, tonsillectomy, or another surgery option.

 The right treatment to address a deviated septum and sleep apnea depends on the patient, the severity of their symptoms, and other factors.
-Fortunately, Dr. Azizzadeh can assess a patient to find out if a deviated septum is causing their sleep apnea symptoms to worsen.
+Fortunately, Dr. Azizzadeh can assess a patient to find out if a deviated septum is causing their symptoms to worsen.
 He can then provide a patient with a personalized treatment plan to mitigate the symptoms of their deviated septum and sleep apnea.